g6123/PySAMI/README.md

 PySAMI
 ======

-This python library allows you to parse and convert [SAMI files](http://msdn.microsoft.com/en-us/library/ms971327.aspx).
+This Python 3 library allows you to parse and convert [SAMI files](http://msdn.microsoft.com/en-us/library/ms971327.aspx).
 Currently (v0.1.5) only conversion to WebVTT is supported.

 Installation